-&lt;sup>1 Source: Natural Lake website (https://naturallake.com/product/natures-blend/)
+1 Source: Natural Lake website (https://naturallake.com/product/natures-blend/)

-- 1. The applicant should submit a report to the Department with the anticipated dose to be applied, all doses tested (e.g., gathered from dosing tests like a jar test), as well as water quality results of the recommended parameters. - 2.
-Water quality parameters identified in Table B below shall be monitored in both short-term intervals (the day before treatment, within one week after treatment, and 1 4 weeks after treatment) and long-term intervals (2 11 months after treatment).
+- 1. The applicant should submit a report to the Department with the anticipated dose to be applied, and the water quality results of the required parameters. - 2.
+The water quality parameters identified in Table B shall be monitored in a short-term and a long-term interval, where the minimum requirements are specified below: - Short-term: once before application. - Long-term: once between 2-11 months after the final application. - 3.
+The water quality field parameters identified in Table B shall be monitored in short and long-term intervals, where the minimum requirements are specified below: - Short-term: once before application, once within one week after final application, and once between 1-4 weeks after final application. - Long-term: once between 2-11 months after the final application. - 4.
 Monitoring shall be performed at multiple locations based on the size of the waterbody, as indicated in Table C below.
-Monitoring shall occur at approximately the same time each day. - 3.
-To ensure accuracy, calibration of digital meters must be performed for the water quality parameters indicated in Table D.
+Monitoring shall occur at approximately the same time each day. - 5.
+To ensure accuracy, calibration of digital meters must be performed before every measurement for the water quality field parameters indicated in Table D.